 Cosmic Sin may well have been intended for a theatrical release but ended up going to streaming media.
 You get the impression that not many people cared about the film – the IMDB’s listing for the film’s official website leads to a Russian site streaming pirated content, for instance.

 The film is written and produced by Corey Large who also plays one of the soldiers on the expedition.
 Large, a Canadian native, started out as an actor and had some bit parts, before moving into producing and writing in the mid-2000s.
-He has a number of credits, mostly with action films and including a number of genre works such as Tooth and Nail (2007), Toxic (2008), Cabin Fever 2: Spring Fever (2009), Cross (2011), Zombeavers (2004), It Follows (2014), Amnesiac (2014), Vice (2015), Inconceivable (2017) and The Ninth Passenger (2018), along with several subsequent Bruce Willis films, all made on medium budgets.
+He has a number of credits as a producer, mostly with action films and including a number of genre works such as Tooth and Nail (2007), Toxic (2008), Cabin Fever 2: Spring Fever (2009), Cross (2011), Zombeavers (2004), It Follows (2014), Amnesiac (2014), Vice (2015), Inconceivable (2017) and The Ninth Passenger (2018), along with several subsequent Bruce Willis films, all made on medium budgets.
 Director Edward Drake premiered with the war film Animals (2012) and then made the vampire film Broil (2020), the subsequent human hunting film Apex (2021) and several other films for Large.